Lorazepam Oral / IM / IV (Ativan®)

 Lorazepam may be used for reasons other than those listed above, such as in the prevention and/or treatment of nausea and vomiting caused by chemotherapy.
 Talk with your provider to see if lorazepam will be part of your treatment plan.

-This medication comes as tablets, an oral solution (liquid), sublingual (tablet that dissolves under the tongue), intramuscular (a shot) and intravenous (given in an IV) formulations.
+This medication comes as tablets, an oral solution (liquid), sublingual (tablet that dissolves under the tongue), intramuscular (a shot), and intravenous (given in an IV) formulations.

 How to Take Lorazepam

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.
-DO NOT share this medication or give it to someone else, as severe breathing problems and death can occur.
+Do not share this medication or give it to someone else, as severe breathing problems and death can occur.

 Storage and Handling